 A Motorola push-button 3-channel radio is fitted, together with the usual folding centrally mounted roof aerial operated from just above the rear view mirror.

 General condition is commensurate with the asking price, that is to say the following items could be attended to if the new owner desires, but not urgent at this stage.
 The original leather upholstery is split in two places, but the original patina of this car is not unduly harmed by this.
 The boot lid could would benefit from a repaint where bubbling.
-Lastly there are some cracks to the paintwork.
+Lastly there are some minor cracks to the paintwork.

 Doors shut with a proper clunk and the car performs well, the current owner stating that he would be prepared to drive it anywhere.